-30 to receive PM Youth Award For Excellence
+30 to receive PM youth award for excellence

-KINGSTON, Jamaica— Thirty outstanding young Jamaicans, who have excelled in various fields, will be presented with the Prime Minister's National Youth Award for Excellence (PMNYAE), during a made-for-television ceremony to be broadcast on Sunday (December 13), starting at 5:00 pm.
+THIRTY outstanding young Jamaicans, who have excelled in various fields, will be presented with the Prime Minister's National Youth Award for Excellence (PMNYAE) during a made-for-television ceremony to be broadcast tomorrow, starting at 5:00 pm.

-Chairman of the Selection Committee for the PMNYAE, Warren Newby, said that more than 200 applications were received for this year's awards, with 37 persons shortlisted.
+During a recent interview with JIS News, chairman of the Selection Committee for the PMNYAE, Warren Newby, said that more than 200 applications were received for this year's awards, with 37 people shortlisted.

 He said that the selection process was one of the most competitive in a long time.